 Many of the new features on the A7R III have been taken from the big brother, the A9, and one of those features is the rear screen, when flipped out, completely switches off the viewfinder eye sensor.
 This prevents the camera from switching off the display on the LCD screen when being held close to the waist for those candid moments.
 This is a great feature for photojournalists and those shooting candid street photography.

 We also love the fact that the camera has twin card slots.
-Though both the card slots do not support UHS-II cards.
+However both the card slots do not support UHS-II cards.
 Only one does, and the other one supports the UHS-I cards.
 There is no option for using an XQD card.
 These are the faster cards and allow a faster transfer of images from the buffer to the memory cards.
 We think Sony missed a trick here.

 These are the camera systems that we considered while writing this article but did not include in the final list –